Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Augmented reality/Explore scenes in flyover AR/README.md

 **Flyover AR** is one of three main patterns for working with geographic information in augmented reality.
 See the [guide doc]() for more information.

 This sample uses the ArcGIS Runtime Toolkit.
-See [Agumented reality]() in the guide to learn about the toolkit and how to add it to your app.
+See [Augmented reality]() in the guide to learn about the toolkit and how to add it to your app.

 ## Tags